purescript/documentation/language/Syntax.md

     go 1
 ```

-`where` clauses can be added at the end of a function declaration, and allow to bind variables that are visible within the surrounding function context:
+`where` clauses can be added at the end of a function declaration, and allow to bind variables that are visible throughout the function:

 ``` purescript
 factorial :: Int -> Int